urosevic/stock-ticker/readme.txt

 If you still experiencing issue, please contact us through [support forum](https://wordpress.org/support/plugin/stock-ticker) and don't forget to provide URL to your website where you have inserted Stock Ticker.

 == Changelog ==
+= 3.0.6 (20180509) =
+* Add: option to fetch quotes on demand (server cron) and not by AJAX on page load
+* Add: trigger for fetch quotes on demand

 = 3.0.5.4 (20180403) =
 * Fix: Undefined index: message in wp-content/plugins/stock-ticker/stock-ticker.php on line 483
 * (20180321) Fix: Division by zero in stock-ticker\stock-ticker.php on line 1259 for not fully supported indices like `^DJBWR`